cyclus/cyclus.github.com/source/user/cymetric/tutorial.rst

 <http://pandas.pydata.org/pandas-docs/stable/10min.html>`_.

 The above shows how easy it is to incorporate metrics that are computed via cymetric.
-However, |cyclus| databases can be comprised of both `default tables
+Moreover, |cyclus| databases can be comprised of both `default tables
 <http://fuelcycle.org/user/dbdoc.html#table-descriptions>`_ and  `custom tables
 <http://fuelcycle.org/arche/custom_tables.html>`_.
 Cymetric also helps you
 bring in data that might come a custom table in a |cyclus| database.
 All you